marcos-inja/sex-bot/README.md

 ## How to use
 - Use `!piada` to tell a random joke
-- He answers the word "sexo", with some random phrase
+- He answers the word "sexo", with some random indecent phrase